Tricklebyte/BlazorId_App/README.md

       ```
  #### API user claim
  *Additional configuration requirements for the custom user claim to be included in the Access token for the API
    1. The API Resource configuration in IdentityServer must include the custom claim type in the api resource's **ClaimTypes**.
-The following code creates the API resource and assigns the claim type of appUser_claim:
+The following code creates the API resource and assigns the claim type of **appUser_claim**:
  ```c#
    new ApiResource("identityApi",
                    "Identity Claims Api",